We can use Gmail SMTP for managing our outgoing emails and also receive in our inbox when properly configure Postfix program.

 Hope you liked the video, please subscribe to our channel.

 In this article, we learn about the emailing system and configure Postfix on Cloud Server.
-In the next article, I will be sharing on how to secure the server with an in-built firewall system.
+In the next article, I will be sharing on how to generate a free SSL certificate using LetsEncrypt.